sw-dev-lisa-s-nh/JavaScript-Week4/README.md

 JavaScript is a 6 week course within the FESD Coding Bootcamp

-Week 4 Assignments:  Research & LinkedIn Profile update
+Week 4 Assignments:  Research & LinkedIn Posts